What are Stop Loss Strategies?

 The point is to have a Stop Loss Strategy and stick to it.
 If your strategy was to sell when “X” happens and “X” happens, you would want to act on it.

-TradeStops can help you do this with its unique suite of tools that act as a call to action.
-The tools help you make sound decisions even in the face of emotions such as greed, fear, or attachment/loyalty to a particular company.
+TradeStops can help you do this with its unique suite of tools.
+They help you make sound decisions even in the face of emotions such as greed, fear, or attachment/loyalty to a particular company.
 TradeStops’ algorithms see no emotion.
-This would help you to maximize your profits and minimize your losses.

 Customer Success Team